Elysa Katz - Online ABSN

 How would you describe your residency experience?

-How has your hands-on learning deepened your understanding of nursing?
+How has hands-on learning deepened your understanding of nursing?

 It has immensely deepened it.
 There was a lot of things where I could rattle off a list of the steps that I needed to do from the textbook or from a lecture, but actually having the hands-on experience and feeling when the NG tube is where it's supposed to be versus just being like, "oh, you go in however many centimeters."
-It has made everything just make so much more sense.
-And I feel like I've understood a lot of the smaller things too, of why things happen certain ways or why we need to do things certain ways.
+It has made everything make much more sense.
+And I feel like I've understood a lot of the smaller things, too, why things happen in certain ways or why we need to do things in certain ways.

 Having the instructors right there, they can peek their head in or whenever they need to give us a little extra help, has been super beneficial.
-I think doing that right in the moment versus an hour later or something, has been really helpful to see and understand why maybe something wasn't the best choice and make that change right then and there.
+I think doing that in the moment... has been really helpful to see and understand why maybe something wasn't the best choice and make that change right then and there.

 What about nursing excites you the most?